Nales54/LycansNewRoles/README.md

 Warlock: Once per day during daytime, he can curse someone to transform them into Wolf form during the night.
 However their actual role does not change and they cannot kill.

 Possessor: He can freely choose a player and see through their eyes.
 The target is warned of this, and they cannot run while Possessed.

+Saboteur: He can see items (gadgets and potions) more easily, and he can secretly sabotage them while they're on the ground or held by someone.
+A player attempting to use a sabotaged item will have a nasty surprise!

 ## Sabotages
 - Objects that can be sabotaged show their name when you look at them.
 Si you're a Wolf or Traitor you also see a counter, such as "1/3"